opennebraska/foodinspections/_posts/2014-01-17-inspections_for_id_sorted.md

 ---
 category: Inspections
-path: '/inspections/for/:id'
+path: '/inspections/for/:id/sorted'
-title: 'Get inspections for a firm'
+title: 'Get a sorted list of inspections for a firm'
 type: 'GET'

 layout: nil
 ---

-Returns inspections for the requested firm.
+Returns sorted inspections for the requested firm.

 ### Request